-We will review empirical evidence for and against common beliefs about gender, the relationship of gender to traditional issues in psychology (e.g., moral development, personality, interpersonal relationships), and special issues pertinent to gender (e.g., parenthood, violence, and sexual orientation).
-Class and small-group discussions as well as films will supplement reading material and provide more in-depth examination of specific topics.
+We will review empirical evidence for and against common beliefs about gender, the relationship of gender to traditional issues in psychology (e.g., self-knowledge, personality, interpersonal relationships), and special issues pertinent to gender, (e.g., parenthood, violence, and sexual orientation).
+In-class discussions, guest speakers and films will supplement reading material and provide more in-depth examination of specific topics.